zdravkov/kendo-docs/api/javascript/data/datasource.md

 * the [transport.destroy](#configuration-transport.destroy) option is set and data items have been removed from the data source
 * the [transport.update](#configuration-transport.update) option is set and the data source contains updated data items

+#### Returns

+`Promise` A promise that will be resolved when all sync requests have finished succesfully, or rejected if any single request fails.

 #### Example - save the changes

     <script>